buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_2_Create_Mint_NFT_Button.md

 ### 🎩 Going through the `mintToken` function.

 In your `CandyMachine` component you'll see a function named `mintToken`.
-This is part of Metaplex's front-end library *(huge ****shoutout to the Exiled [Apes Candy Machine Mint repo](https://github.com/exiled-apes/candy-machine-mint) for giving a good baseline for this code)*.
+This is part of Metaplex's front-end library *(huge **shoutout to the Exiled [Apes Candy Machine Mint repo](https://github.com/exiled-apes/candy-machine-mint)** for giving a good baseline for this code)*.

 This function is pretty complex.
 I'm not going to go through it line by line.
 Go and figure out how it works yourself!
-One thing I recommend doing is using CMD + click on functions to see how they work at a lower level.
+One thing I recommend doing is using CMD (MacOS) or CTRL (Windows) + click on functions to see how they work at a lower level.
 Looking at the code is usually the best way to learn how it works.

 But lets look at some chunks of code: